Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Jump to a section:

-Key Takeaways:
+Key takeaways:

-Finding any meaningful information is as difficult as searching WebMD to look up your symptoms – you either have three months to live or you just need two Advil and a good night’s rest.
-You leave with more questions than answers.
+If you go far enough down the rabbit hole, you'll find that there are over 200 designations in addition to the various titles.
+Finding any meaningful information is as difficult as searching WebMD to look up your symptoms.
+You either have three months to live or you just need two Advil and a good night's rest.
+You often leave with more questions than answers.

-The industry spends a lot of time trying to explain the difference, but here is the real answer.
-It doesn’t matter.
-The longer answer is that there are no established standards in the industry for when and how financial professionals can use specific titles.
+The industry spends a lot of time trying to explain the difference between these titles, but here is the real answer.
+It doesn't matter.

-A professional can even call themselves an advisor on Monday, a planner on Tuesday, and a wealth manager on Wednesday.
-Professionals with different levels of education, certifications, services and fee models can all use the same language.
-Imagine if doctors and nurses didn’t have to meet rigorous educational and experience requirements to use their titles.
+Professionals with different levels of education, certifications, services, and fee models can all use the same language.
+Imagine if doctors and nurses didn't have to meet rigorous educational and experience requirements to use their titles.
 Would you feel as comfortable on your next visit?

 For example:

-An investment advisor might say that they invest money for their clients and provide financial planning as part of their services.
+• An investment advisor might say that they invest money for their clients and provide financial planning as part of their services.

 The difference is clear as mud.
 Not to mention that the definition of what financial planning is varies from professional to professional.

 There are over 200 designations for financial professionals in the industry but no standard for what an advisor or planner should do for their clients.
 The good news is that one organization created a standard that elevated the level of education, experience, and ethical requirements: The CFP Board.
-The CFP Board created the CFP® Professional certification to create a new standard of professional excellence.
-CFP® Professionals are held to rigorous educational requirements, must meet industry experience requirements, and must hold themselves to the fiduciary standard – doing what is right and best for their clients at all times.

-• What services do you provide and how do you charge (or how do I pay you)?
+2. What services do you provide and how do you charge (or how do I pay you)?

-• Will you help with just my investments or everything in my life that money touches?
+3. Will you help with just my investments or everything in my life that money touches?

-This is an important decision and we recommend that you read our complete guide – 10 Questions To Ask Before Working With A Financial Planner – to help you find someone you can trust.
+This is an important decision and we recommend that you read our complete guide, 10 Questions To Ask Before Working With A Financial Planner, to help you find someone you can trust.

 FAQs